 The field work was conducted in phases and in an iterative process.
-After each sample collection effort was completed, results were evaluated by DTSC, the U.S. Department of the Interior (DOI), and PG&E to determine if additional data collection is needed to complete the Soil Investigation and evaluate potential next steps.
+After each sample collection effort was completed, results were evaluated by DTSC, the U.S. Department of the Interior (DOI), and PG&E to determine data gaps and if additional data collection effort was needed to complete the Soil Investigation and evaluate potential next steps.
 The agencies and PG&E balanced the data collection necessary with Tribes request to minimize site intrusion by maximizing the use of archived samples and collection of samples from existing locations.

 On June 20, 2017, DTSC and DOI determined that the Soil RFI/RI field work was completed and concurred with PG&E to move forward with the risk evaluation process per the approved Risk Assessment Work Plan and addendum.
 The risk assessment assessed potential human health and ecological risks based on soil sampling data.
 This information will assess risk management decisions on the need for soil remediation.
 The Soil Risk Assessment report plus errata were approved in May 29, 2020.
 The report and errata can be downloaded here.

 Due to timing differences in the investigation and reporting of the resulting data, the Final RFI/RI report has been divided into three separate volumes: